-Outcomes Olients know that they can make a complaint if dissatisfied, and know how to do so.
-Cients know that they can make a complaint if dissatisfied, and know how to do so.
-Complaints are dealt with promptly and the client is kept informed about the process.
-Certain Self-employed barristers, chambers and BSB entities run their practices without discrimination.
-Pupils are treated fairly and all vacancies for pupillages are advertised openly.
+- oC26 Clients know that they can make a complaint if dissatisfied, and know how to do so. - oc27 Complaints are dealt with promptly and the client is kept informed about the process. - oC28 Self-employed barristers, chambers and BSB entities run their practices without discrimination. - oc29 Pupils are treated fairly and all vacancies for pupillages are advertised openly.

 D1.1 Complaints rules